node-bug/selenium/README.md

-# @nodebug/selenium
+# WebBrowser

-A comprehensive browser automation library built on top of Selenium WebDriver for Node.js.
-This library provides a high-level API for automating web browsers with support for multiple browsers and operating systems.
+A JavaScript library for browser automation with a fluent API, built on top of Selenium WebDriver.

 ## Features

-- **Multi-browser Support**: Chrome, Firefox, Safari, and Edge
-- **Cross-platform**: Works on Windows, macOS, and Linux
-- **Easy API**: Simple and intuitive interface for common browser automation tasks
+- Fluent API for browser automation
+- Support for various element types (buttons, textboxes, checkboxes, etc.)
+- Element location and manipulation
-- **Window Management**: Resize, maximize, and manage browser windows
+- Navigation and browser control
-- **Navigation**: Navigate between URLs, go back/forward, and refresh pages
-- **Page Information**: Get URL, title, and other page metadata
-- **Console Monitoring**: Detect and log console errors
+- Drag and drop operations
-- **State Management**: Reset browser state including cookies and storage
-- **Actions API**: Advanced interactions using Selenium WebDriver actions
+- File upload capabilities
-- **Error Handling**: Comprehensive error handling and logging
+- Visibility and state checks
+- Method chaining support
+- Human-like element prioritization for text and attributes

 ## Installation